shellrow/nrev/README.md

 [crates-url]: https://crates.io/crates/nrev

 # nrev [![Crates.io][crates-badge]][crates-url]
-Simple and Fast Network Mapper.
+Simple and Fast Network Revealer/Mapper.
 Written in Rust.
 Designed to be used in network mapping, probe, and security tests.

 ## Features